timewave-computer/auction-arbitrage-bot/README.md

 - [ ] Get fee denoms from chain registry
 - [ ] Update readme: accurate flags, fix net config example
 - [ ] Update readme: hold osmosis for fees
-- [ ] Make an issue for
-- [ ] Un-hardcode gas denom for chains, use chain registery
 - [ ] Automatic recovery: convert back to base denom
 - [ ] Use cached zlib for nix
 - [ ] Add flag for writing logs to a log file